 Gachapon goes interstate Gopi reports that he just received a call from the manager of his New Haven restaurant, the original Tikkaway a few blocks from the Yale University campus.
 "He told me that two new customers had presented long, colorful strips of paper with a 15% discount offer," Gopi said.
 "He was wondering where they came from, and what he should do with them."

-Mixing Reality with DC Denison In Fall, 2019, Fab@CIC featured the Mixed Reality Challenge in a video and a companion interview.
+Mixing Reality with DC Denison Fab@CIC features the Mixed Reality Challenge in a video and a companion interview.
 Since Fab@CIC didn't survive the immanent pandemic, the video is gone.
 But a transcription of the interview remains.